ClaytonFarr/booster-testing-utilities/README.md

 ## Repo Updates

-_Pseudo-changelog of updates to repo since initial publish - helpful if you cloned an earlier version and want to see what's new._
+_Pseudo-changelog of updates to repo since initial publish - helpful if you cloned an earlier version and want to check what's new._

 **04-20-22**